 They come in all different sizes and work well with many plants including orchids and vines.

-Here I’m supporting a coneflower that kept falling over but my most common use is with delphiniums that are too top-heavy.
+Here I’m supporting a clematis vine that kept falling over but my most common use is with delphiniums that are too top-heavy.

 19Sandwich Bags